Knowledge Exchange: Queering Historic Houses

-The Georgian House, a National Trust for Scotland property, has been researching the site’s connection to LGBTQ+ history and exploring how to engage visitors in “alternative” readings of the collection.
-This talk will apply the concept of “queer possibility” to a traditional historic site, in which reinterpreting objects or considering them in a different context, can introduce new pathways for queer narratives to emerge.
+This talk applies the concept of “queer possibility” to a traditional historic site, in which reinterpreting objects or considering them in a different context, can introduce new pathways for queer narratives to emerge.

-You can expect to learn more about how to research queer history, activate overlooked objects, and engage with the visitors/volunteers in creative ways.
+You can expect to learn more about how to research queer history, activate overlooked objects, and engage with your visitors and volunteers in creative ways.

 The Queer Heritage and Collections Network is a UK-wide Subject Specialist Network that provides training, networking and peer support to people working with LGBTQ+ collections and histories.